-i.
+- i.
 Transactions with specific guarantees: those in which the debtor provided specific guarantees for generic commercial loans and factoring.
-The PTVG ratio is calculated separately for each secured transaction as the division between the amount of the loans and the contingent credit exposure over the value of the collateral securing it.

-As of September 30, 2022 and 2021 and December 31, 2021 and January 1, 2021 ii.
-Transactions with general guarantees: when the debtor is granted general or general and specific guarantees, the Bank calculates the corresponding PTVG jointly for all generic commercial loans, factoring and operations not contemplated in the above paragraph i), as the division between the sum of the amounts of loans and contingent credit exposures over the general or specific quarantees that, according to the scope of the remaining hedge clauses, protect the credits considered in the numerator of the aforementioned ratio.
+The PTVG ratio is calculated separately for each secured transaction as the division between the amount of the loans and the contingent credit exposure over the value of the collateral securing it. - ii.
+Transactions with general guarantees: when the debtor is granted general or general and specific guarantees, the Bank calculates the corresponding PTVG jointly for all generic commercial loans, factoring and operations not contemplated in the above paragraph i), as the division between the sum of the amounts of loans and contingent credit exposures over the general or specific guarantees that, according to the scope of the remaining hedge clauses, protect the credits considered in the numerator of the aforementioned ratio.